-My lab is interested in studying telomere functions in Trypanosoma brucei, a protozoan parasite that causes human African trypanosomiasis, which is frequently fatal without treatment.
+My lab is interested in studying telomere functions in Trypanosoma brucei, a protozoan parasite that causes African trypanosomiasis in humans and livestock, which is frequently fatal without treatment.
 T. brucei regularly switches its major surface antigens (VSGs) to evade its mammalian host’s immune response.
 This antigenic variation is critical for T. brucei to establish a long-term infection.
 All VSG genes are located at subtelomeric loci, and VSGs are exclusively expressed from telomere-adjacent VSG expression sites in a strictly monoallelic manner.
 Our lab has demonstrated that T. brucei telomere proteins not only are essential for cell proliferation but also suppress VSG switching and are essential for VSG monoallelic expression.
 We have found that T. brucei RAP1, an essential telomere protein, is a key regulator of VSG monoallelic expression.
 We have also found that many telomere proteins help maintain the telomere integrity and suppress telomeric and subtelomeric DNA recombination.
 Interestingly, we have found that T. brucei TRF and RAP1 both bind the duplex telomeric DNA, although using very different binding mechanisms, and both help maintain the telomere integrity by suppressing the level of telomeric repeat containing RNA (TERRA) and the telomeric R-loop level.
 In contrast, PolIE, an essential telomere protein and an A family DNA polymerase, helps maintain the telomere integrity by coordinating the telomere G- and C-strand syntheses.
-We are currently investigating the underlying mechanisms of how telomere proteins maintain the telomere integrity and stability.
+We are currently investigating the underlying mechanisms of how telomere proteins maintain the telomere integrity and stability and how T. brucei RAP1 regulate VSG monoallelic expression.

 We are also investigating the interaction between TERT and TR and its role in telomerase-mediated telomere maintenance in T. brucei.